MetLife Insurance review: coverage options, complaints, and customer service

 Your efforts in school can yield some savings when shopping for new car insurance.
 MetLife's good student discount is applicable for students under age 25 enrolled in high school, community college, full-time college, graduate school, and people in vocational or technical programs who meet MetLife's academic requirements.

-Students under age 25 can take advantage of this discount provided they meet MetLife's specific requirements: they must reside at an educational institution at least 100 miles from home and have limited access to the insured vehicle.
-This is a useful discount if you are seldom behind the wheel, but want the assurance of having insurance coverage when you do need to drive.
+Students younger than 25 can take advantage of this discount provided they meet MetLife's specific requirements: they must reside at an educational institution at least 100 miles from home and have limited access to the insured vehicle.
+This is a useful insurance discount if you are seldom behind the wheel, but want the assurance of having insurance coverage when you do need to drive.

 Superior driver discount